magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 slug: "act-i"
 ---

 Lucy was an accounting student.
-On an ordinary afternoon, she sat in class, eyes glazed over as she read through yet another dull financial report.
-The numbers blurred into one another—assets, liabilities, balance sheets, ratios.
-To her classmates she seemed strange: restless, distracted, a faint smile flickering at the wrong times, as though her mind were elsewhere entirely.

-It was.

-Lucy remembered the improv club she had once glimpsed in the hallway, their laughter spilling out like sunlight.
-That joy stood in painful contrast to the world she carried from home.

-Her father had once loved performing, chasing small theater stages with a boyish hope that someday he would succeed.
-He never did.
-Now he worked in a repair shop, hands blackened with grease, his dreams reduced to silence.
-Her mother never forgave him for it.
-She became the backbone of the family—hard-working, tireless at the hospital—but also sharp, controlling, relentless.

-From Lucy’s earliest memory, her mother’s voice had been iron:
-*“If you waste time with friends, with clubs, with foolish hobbies, you’ll end up like your father—pathetic, broke, a burden.
-You owe me better.”*

-Those words echoed whenever Lucy dared to look at something outside her textbooks.
-They haunted her in the quiet hours of the library, binding her with guilt.
-Yet inside, the more her mother forbade, the more Lucy’s hunger grew—for friendship, for play, for another kind of life.
-That hunger leaked out in the odd way she carried herself at school: a mixture of tension, longing, and secrecy.

-When class ended, Lucy drifted—almost against her will—toward the gathering place of the improv club.
+She sat in class, her pen scratching furiously across the margins of her notebook—equations, fragments of words, then long, useless lines drawn again and again until the page tore.
+Sometimes she smiled faintly at nothing, then seconds later her face collapsed into panic as though she had made a terrible mistake no one else could see.

+Her classmates gave her space.
+To them, she seemed strange: restless, distracted, prone to sudden stillness as though listening to voices no one else could hear.

+On afternoons like this, even the balance sheet blurred.
+Numbers tumbled into each other, ratios turned to static.
+Lucy pressed her palm to the paper as if pinning it down, but her mind wandered.
+Somewhere down the hallway, laughter spilled out—sharp, unrestrained, a sound that didn’t belong to the quiet tyranny of the lecture hall.

+Her steps, when class ended, did not take her back to the library as they should have.
+Instead they carried her, hesitant, guilty, almost sleepwalking, to the room where that laughter lived.

+Inside, Joseph greeted her with open warmth.
+Bella’s smile had the ease of someone unafraid of being seen.
+Lucy clutched her books tight against her chest, her knuckles pale.

-The club’s president, Joseph, greeted her warmly.
-Another member, a girl named Bella, smiled with easy confidence.
-That day, Lucy joined her very first improv exercise.
-Joseph played the grumpy landlord; Bella, the sharp-tongued landlady; and Lucy, the hapless tenant unable to pay her rent.
-Joseph barked, Bella scolded, Lucy stammered.
-Then suddenly, Bella burst into a wild dance, twirling with arms flung wide.
+They began an improv scene: Joseph, the landlord; Bella, the landlady; Lucy, the tenant who could not pay.
+Joseph barked, Bella snapped, Lucy stammered.
+And then—Bella spun into a wild dance, sudden and unrestrained.
+Joseph played along.
+The air shook with play.

-Lucy froze, caught between awe and terror.
-For a moment, she forgot her role entirely.
-Yet something cracked open inside her—a forbidden joy, raw and dangerous.

-Afterward, she looked again at her accounting notes and felt only disgust.
-The neat lines of the balance sheet seemed pale, lifeless.
-Joseph and Bella’s energy lingered in her chest like fire.

-But the fire was not free.
-She knew her mother would never forgive it.
-And she knew what her mother would say if she ever found out: *“You are throwing away your future.
-You are betraying me.”*

-Lucy pressed her forehead to her books that night, tears sliding silently onto the pages.
-She told herself she would study harder, crush the longing, bury the laughter that still rang in her ears.
+Lucy froze.
+Her throat locked.
+She wanted to laugh but feared the sound of it.
+She wanted to speak but found herself mute.
+Something broke loose in her chest, and for a moment she looked almost alive.

+That night she sat hunched over her books, her forehead pressed hard against the page.
+She copied the same formula three times, then ripped it out and began again.
+A voice she would not name seemed to hover in the silence: disapproving, heavy, impossible to please.
+She whispered into the paper, almost a prayer:

+*“Tomorrow, I will study.
+I will.”*

-Yet the next day, when the final bell rang, her feet betrayed her.
-She found herself walking, almost sleepwalking, back toward the club.
+But the next day, when the final bell rang, her feet betrayed her.
+Again she found herself outside the club room.

-This time Bella wore silver earrings, her hair tied back.
-To Lucy, she looked almost dazzling, magnetic.
-Joseph, too, seemed brighter, his presence steadier than the classmates she never dared to befriend.

-That evening the three played a family: Joseph and Bella the parents, Lucy their daughter.
-She leaned against Bella and felt the warmth of her body.
-For an instant, Lucy forgot the weight of duty, the trap of her mother’s words.
-She belonged.
-She wanted it.
+Bella wore silver earrings this time, her hair tied back.
+Joseph’s presence steadied the room.
+Lucy stared too long, as though memorising their outlines.
+That evening the three played a family: Joseph and Bella the parents, Lucy the daughter.
+She leaned into Bella’s shoulder and felt a warmth she had never known how to ask for.

-But when the exercise ended, reality crashed back.
-Lucy clutched her books and whispered through gritted teeth:
-*“Tomorrow, I must study.
-I must.”*
+For an instant, she looked at peace.
+Then the scene ended, and her arms snapped back to her books as though she had been caught stealing.

-That night, her phone buzzed with a message from Joseph.
-Lucy’s body jolted as though struck.
-She threw the phone across the room, heart hammering, as though her mother herself had discovered her crime.
+That night, a message from Joseph lit her phone.
+The vibration rattled the desk.
+Lucy stared at it, eyes wide, before flinging the phone across the room with a choked sound.
+She pressed herself against her books, panting, as if covering a crime.

-For days she tried to bury improv again, drowning in assignments, clinging to the path her mother demanded.
-Yet the hunger remained.
+Weeks passed.
+She buried herself in assignments, copying whole chapters at once, eyes red from lack of sleep.
+She thought the hunger would die.

-And one afternoon, months later, she stumbled across a stage set up in the campus square.
-Joseph and Bella were performing improv for a crowd.
+Until one afternoon, crossing the campus square, she stumbled into a crowd.
+A small stage had been raised.
+Joseph and Bella were performing, voices carrying like a spell.

-Joseph’s voice rang out: *“Bella!”* His gaze swept the audience, searching.

-Bella’s eyes followed, sharp as a hawk.
-Then she found Lucy.

-For three long seconds, Lucy could not move.
-Her body trembled, but her eyes locked onto Bella’s, terrified, enthralled.
-When Bella finally looked away, Lucy fled, her chest tight, her thoughts screaming.
+Joseph shouted, “Bella!”
+His gaze swept the audience.
+Bella’s eyes followed, hawk-like, catching Lucy where she stood.

+Time froze.
+Lucy’s hands shook, but her eyes locked with Bella’s.
+Three seconds, endless, unbearable.
+Then Bella looked away.

-Back in her dorm, clutching her phone, she whispered through tears:
+Lucy ran.
+She fled to her dorm, clutching her phone as though it burned.
+Tears streaked down her cheeks as she whispered:

 *“Why won’t you let me go?”*

-And then, with shaking fingers, she reopened Joseph’s long-silent message.

-She typed, slowly, as though stepping across a line she could never return from:
+At last, trembling, she opened Joseph’s old message.
+She typed slowly, as though the words themselves were forbidden:

 **“See you tomorrow.”**